You will notice

 discussed here, it may be cause for concern.

-condition causing the seizures successfully, the seizures may not return.
+the seizures may not return.
+Most of the

 Blindness